AtmosR

 OUR PORTFOLIO

-There is no cure to this day.
-Patients are supported by vital mechanical ventilation and are constantly monitored by a third party as they do not experience the absence of ventilation.
+is a rare neurodevelopmental genetic disorder of the autonomous nervous system, which main symptom presents right after birth with a lack of breathing at night and sometimes during the day.
+Patients are supported by vital mechanical ventilation and are constantly monitored by a third party as they do not experience the sensation of dyspnea (shortness of breath).

 OUR TECHNOLOGY